What Is Usability, Really?

 Bad UX

-If you’re an unethical designer—which I hate—then you’ll make the shape difficult and confusing. you’ll hide the “cancel” button somewhere weird or make it tiny and hard to ascertain.
-And it could “fail” when the user makes a small mistake, in order that they need to start from the start.
+Suppose you’re an unethical designer—which I hate—then you’ll make the shape complex and confusing.
+You’ll hide the “cancel button somewhere weird or make it tiny and hard to ascertain.
+And it could “fail when the user makes a small mistake, so they need to start from the start.

 The problem

-In the real world, bad UX will create fewer cancellations than good UX, which is best for the corporate.
+In the real world, bad UX will create fewer cancellations than good UX, which is best for the corporation.

 Accessibility